Set up the Order Entry Steps

 - Quick Service Button: Best for fast selection with buttons directly under each item.

-- Detailed Selection: Opens a new page for items that require more complex choices.
+- Detailed Selection: Opens up a new page for items that require more complex choices.

 - Line Item Edit Procedures: This allows you to add specific steps for individual items (See the note below for more information).